Deseteral/exprsjo/README.md

 you want to build the app without running it use `npm run build`.

 ## Testing
-Use `npm t` to run all of the tests.
+Use `npm t` to run all of the tests, `npm run buildTests` to only build both app and tests.

+When want to...
+- run components tests use: `npm run componentsTests`
-If you only want to lint the code use: `npm run linter`.
+- lint the code use: `npm run linter`

 ## License
 exprsjo is provided under